Fire services stretched as blazes follow record 40C UK heat

 The London Fire Brigade, which declared a major incident after being called to fires in all corners of the capital, said the Wennington blaze was under control by 21:47 BST on Tuesday night.

-Major incidents were also declared by fire services in Leicestershire, Yorkshire, Lincolnshire, Hertfordshire, Suffolk, and Norfolk.
+Major incidents were also declared by fire services in Leicestershire, Hertfordshire, Suffolk, Norfolk, Lincolnshire and Yorkshire.

+In Barnsley a blaze damaged a row of houses, and in Rotherham a grass fire is reported to have spread to eight homes.

 Speaking to BBC Radio 4's The World Tonight, Paul Hedley, wildfire lead at the National Fire Chiefs' Council, described them as a "wicked problem to solve" and warned they are becoming more common.